jpartlow/workstation/README.md

 #### Configuring [Holodeck](manifests/profile/holodeck.pp)

-This class is intended to be generally useful for prepping the k8s environment required by [holodeck-manifests] on an el7 host.
+This class is intended to be generally useful for prepping the k8s tooling required by [holodeck-manifests] on an el7 host.
 It was tested on a [platform9] centos_7_x86_64 xl host (8GB memory is insufficient).